 The five-step process can help a brand connect with its audience as they are going through the buyer journey.
 The four stages of a buyer’s journey are attract, convert, close, and delight.

-During the attract stage, a brand can reach the audience through any of the following media buying tactics:
+During the attract stage, a brand can reach the audience through any of the following digital media buying tactics:

 - Social media